 The application process is simple.
 Consider this step-by-step walkthrough:

-Requests sent online are usually processed in 24 hours but may take longer.
+Requests sent online are usually processed in 24 hours.
 Once processed, the CBP will confirm through email or mail that your information is hidden.

 Data confidentiality lasts two years from its processing date.
 The status applies to all ports of entry in the United States.
 Although the online system processes quickly, it is still recommended to submit renewals 60-90 days before expiring.